ActiveCampaign/app-wordpress/README.md

 ## Upgrade Notice

+### 6.3

+* After upgrading go to ActiveCampaign settings and make sure your Site Tracking setting and options are set appropriately

 ### 6.25

 * After upgrading go to ActiveCampaign settings and click "Update Settings" so it reloads the form code.
-* **After upgrading go to WordPress ActiveCampaign settings and click "Update Settings" so it reloads the form code!**

 ### 6.1